SAFER banner

 Is consolidation just annexation?

 In drinking water terminology, consolidation and annexation have different meanings.
 Consolidation is the joining of two public water systems, whereas annexation is a process where one water system’s boundaries are expanded to include nearby areas that don’t currently receive public services by a municipality (like water and sewer service, full-time police, and fire protection).
 Depending on the governance type of the water system, a formal annexation process may or may not be required for consolidation.
-The annexation process or government reorganization process is typically under the jurisdiction of each county's Local Area Formation Commission (LAFCO).
+The annexation process or government reorganization process is typically under the jurisdiction of each county's Local Agency Formation Commission (LAFCO).
 LAFCO has jurisdiction over the boundaries of counties, cities, and most special districts.

 Consolidation Case Studies from Water Agencies